kidstsukuru/tasksensei/replit.md

 # Overview

 This is a Japanese task management mobile web application built as a React TypeScript single-page application.
-The app is a frontend-only application that stores all data in browser localStorage, providing comprehensive life management features including todo lists, scheduling, Pomodoro timer, sleep tracking, weight tracking, meal logging, diary entries, weekly tracker, calendar view, and user settings (dark mode, custom themes, push notifications).
+The app is a frontend-only application that stores all data in browser localStorage, providing comprehensive life management features including todo lists, scheduling, Pomodoro timer, weight tracking, meal logging, diary entries, weekly tracker, calendar view, and user settings (dark mode, custom themes, push notifications).
 It uses a mobile-first design approach with Tailwind CSS and shadcn/ui components, targeting Japanese users with a customizable theme color scheme (default: pink).

 # User Preferences